cytan299/tribahtinov/README.md

 Since the standard Bahtinov mask is such a useful tool for focusing, I thought that there must be a way to use it for collimation as well.
-My idea is as follows:
+My idea when applied to an SCT is as follows:

 For an SCT, that is well collimated, I would expect that the path length travelled by light rays from the primary mirror reflected to